How do I know if the Wisconsin Department of Revenue will require me to file my clients' income tax returns electronically?

 To whom does the requirement to electronically file apply?

 The administrative rule requiring the electronic filing of individual income tax returns applies to any person or entity engaged in the business of individual income tax return preparation, regardless of its legal form.
-Thus it applies to sole proprietors, partnerships, limited liability companies, and corporations that prepare 50 or more Wisconsin individual income tax returns.
+This includes sole proprietors, partnerships, limited liability companies, and corporations that prepare 50 or more Wisconsin individual income tax returns.

 My business has ten employees who prepare individual income tax returns.
-How will the department determine whether my business has to file returns electronically?
+How will the department determine whether my business is required to file returns electronically?

 My business has two locations.
 Does the 50-return threshold apply to each location separately?